 Lastly, the Completed section holds all of the items, the team considers being finished.
 It is up to each team to decide when this section should be emptied out – after each iteration or once a project has reached completion.

 If your team process includes complicated steps or you work with user stories that need to be divided into separate tasks, you should consider adding a secondary task process to your board.
-What we mean by this, is dividing large process steps into smaller ones and tracking work item subtasks as they are being completed.
+What we mean by this is dividing large process steps into smaller ones and tracking work item subtasks as they are being completed.

-As you can see in the example, Backlog and Completed sections hold larger user stories.
+As you can see in the example, the Backlog and Completed sections hold larger user stories.
 When they are pulled into the Work in progress section, we can also see the subtasks and track them through a separate process.
 This is especially useful when you need to specify and track subtasks for user stories.
 However, this is not the only use case for secondary process columns.

 The last modified Scrumban board example on this list is the one with expanded sections.
-In all of the previous examples we have seen three main sections – Backlog, Work in progress, and Completed.
-So it is important to mention, this is not the only setup you could or should be using.
+In all of the previous examples, we have seen three main sections – Backlog, Work in progress, and Completed.
+So it is important to mention this is not the only setup you could or should be using.

-One last Scrumban board example on this list comes from using not one, but several boards.
+One last Scrumban board example on this list comes from using not one but several boards.
 One of the most common reasons for such usage is using one board for planning and prioritization and another for execution.
-Only work items that are of highest priority and ready to be performed by the team are moved to the execution board.
+Only work items that are of the highest priority and ready to be performed by the team are moved to the execution board.
 While all of the planning and Backlog grooming is done on the Backlog board.